greenelab/iscb-diversity-manuscript/manuscript.md

 Outside of the primary range of our analyses, the two names of 2020 PSB keynote speakers were predicted to be of Group A (65% probability) and Group H (99% probability), respectively.

 ![Compared to the name collection of Pubmed authors, Group A honorees are overrepresented while Group C honorees are underrepresented.
+Category O represents all other groups.
 Estimated composition of name origin prediction over the years of
   (A, left) all Pubmed computational biology and bioinformatics journal authors, and (A, right) all ISCB Fellows and keynote speakers was computed as the average of prediction probabilities of Pubmed articles or ISCB honorees each year.